 The 1866 Melbourne Cup won by The Barb is the earliest known Melbourne Cup in its original state.

-The animal specimens in our Australian Institute of Anatomy collection arouse reactions from horror to curiosity and wonder.
+Learn why the animal specimens in our collection arouse reactions from horror to curiosity and wonder.

 Natasha Fijn on the cultural and ecological significance of bees to Aboriginal people.

 A research project exploring the origins and passion for bush riding in Australia.